 1. Shop Small and Diverse Businesses in AggieBuy!
 There are two ways to do this in AggieBuy:

---The first way is on the AggieBuy main dashboard, under the Product Search section, click on Suppliers under the Browse header.
+--The first way is on the AggieBuy main dashboard, under the Product Search section, click on the 3 dots above the search field:

 On the AggieBuy Suppliers screen list, there are several indicators under the Preference column that indicate if the supplier is a certified small or diverse business.

 - WBE: Women Business Enterprise

 At this time, the following AggieBuy suppliers are certified small and/or diverse suppliers: